clelidm/SpinModels/GenerateData/README.md

 For hands-on and simple tests of the program, check the two examples in the function `int main()`.

 #### Functions available to define a spin models:

+The program offers different ways to define the chosen spin models.

 Examples of scale-free discrete payoff functions are provided:
  - `double r_linear(int m)` is a linear payoff function;